thosgood/this-weeks-finds/markdown/51-100/week099.md

 Note: there isn't really a unique zero object in the "strict" sense of the term.
 Instead, any two zero objects are canonically isomorphic.
-The reason is that if you have two zero objects, say 0 and 0', there is a unique morphism f: 0 → 0' and a unique morphism g: 0' -\> 0.
+The reason is that if you have two zero objects, say 0 and 0', there is a unique morphism f: 0 \to 0' and a unique morphism g: 0' -\> 0.
 These morphisms are inverses of each other so they are isomorphisms.
 Why are they inverses?
-Well, fg: 0 → 0' must be the identity morphism 1~0~: 0 → 0, because there is only one morphism from 0 to 0!
+Well, fg: 0 \to 0' must be the identity morphism 1~0~: 0 \to 0, because there is only one morphism from 0 to 0!
 Similarly, gf is the identity on 0'.
-(Note that I am using category theorist's notation, where the composite of f: x -\> y and g: y → z is denoted fg: x → z.)
+(Note that I am using category theorist's notation, where the composite of f: x -\> y and g: y \to z is denoted fg: x \to z.)

 This is typical in category theory.
 We don't expect stuff to be unique;
 it should only be unique up to a canonical isomorphism.